-Okanogan Highlands Alliance, or OHA, was formed in 1992 in response to Battle Mountain Gold Company’s proposed large-scale, open-pit, cyanide-leach gold mine that would have blasted the top off Buckhorn Mountain, dug 450 feet into the aquifer that feeds five creek and dumped tailings obliterating a creek for a pick-up load of gold.
+Okanogan Highlands Alliance, or OHA, was formed in 1992 in response to Battle Mountain Gold Company’s proposed large-scale, open-pit, cyanide-leach gold mine that would have blasted the top off Buckhorn Mountain; dug 450 feet into the aquifer that feeds five creeks; and dumped tailings, obliterating a creek for a pick-up load of gold.

-In February 2004, Crown Resources, a fully owned subsidiary of Kinross Gold Corporation, submitted an Amended Plan of Operation to the regulatory agencies.
-The new Plan is for an underground mine and cyanide leach mill and tailings pond with the ore transported in 100 trips down and up Marias Creek Road and the Kettle River Road to Kinross Gold formerly (Echo Bay Minerals), Key Mill near Republic.
+In February 2004, Crown Resources, as a fully owned subsidiary of Kinross Gold Corporation, submitted an Amended Plan of Operation to the regulatory agencies.
+The new Plan was for an underground mine and cyanide-leach mill and tailings pond with the ore transported in 100 trips down and up Marias Creek Road and the Kettle River Road to Kinross Gold (formerly Echo Bay) Key Mill near Republic.